SwiftStrike24/Crypto-Converter-app/implementation.md

 ### Phase 4: Chart Page UI/UX Overhaul (v1.7.3)
 Completely redesigned the `ChartPage` to improve information hierarchy and visual appeal.
 This involved moving from a simple stacked layout to a modern two-column dashboard, redesigning the header for unified controls, and transforming `TokenStats` into a detailed sidebar panel with improved data visualization, including a horizontal progress bar for circulating supply.
 This phase also included significant bug fixes related to data fetching and currency formatting to ensure a stable and intuitive user experience.

+### Phase 5: Technical Analysis Page UI/UX Overhaul (v1.7.6)
+Transformed the `TechnicalAnalysisPage` from a simple modal overlay into a full-featured dashboard.
+The new design mirrors the `ChartPage`'s modern, two-column layout, integrating the `TechnicalAnalysisWidget` with the `TokenStats` sidebar.
+This creates a unified, aesthetically consistent, and more functional analysis environment for the user, moving away from a jarring popup to a seamless, integrated page experience.

 ## 7. Build and Development Process